Guillaume-Helbecque/P3D-DFS/README.md

 - **`--help`** or **`-h`**: help message

-Other problem-specific options are supported; see below.
+Other problem-specific options are supported; see next section.

 ### Supported problems